DaddyWarbucks/feathers-fletching/docs/hooks.md

   });
 };

-// Use a custom map that uses async methods, such as some
+// Use a custom cacheMap that uses async methods, such as some
 // redis client or other persisted store const cache = contextCache({
   get: (context) => {